Skip to content

 3. Ensure MapMinimactPages() is called in Program.cs

-Transpiler not watching
+Transpiler not working

-If file changes aren't detected:
+If file changes aren't detected in Swig:

 Port already in use